firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at firstcontributions@gmail.com.
+Instances of any sort of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at firstcontributions@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.